Current Post-Baccalaureate Students

 Started program in Fall 2023

 Danielle (she/her) graduated from UCLA with a B.S. in Psychobiology.
 During her undergraduate years, she worked in two labs - in Dr. Chavira’s CALMA lab (where she helped explore the mental health needs and acculturative stress of underserved groups) and in Dr. Bath's Commercial Sexual Exploitation (CSE) lab (where she examined substance use profiles and treatment needs of judicially-involved CSE youth).
 After graduating, she spent her first postgraduate year working as an administrative assistant for the Los Angeles Department of Health Services on a project that helped mitigate COVID-19 amongst people experiencing homelessness.
 In this role, she learned how to collaborate with stakeholders in local government and in the community, analyze public health data, and understand client needs, and she helped lead over 20 Moderna and Pfizer vaccine presentations at shelters and interim housing sites in the South Los Angeles community.
 Upon the conclusion of this project, Danielle continued to work a few roles in the clinical industry (e.g., behavioral technician for youth with autism, crisis counselor for the teen suicide prevention hotline) to explore her clinical interests.
-Danielle has a passion for working with youth and would like to examine risk and protective factors in the development of serious mental illness (SMI) in Black and Latinx adolescents.
-For the past two years, Danielle has been working as a research assistant at WestEd where she conducts qualitative research at the intersection of education and juvenile justice.
-During her time in the post-bacc program, she will be working in Dr. Schiffman's Leading Exploration and Analysis in the Psychosis Spectrum (LEAPS) lab and hopes to obtain more experience in psychopathology-related research.
+For the past two years, Danielle has been working as a research assistant at WestEd, where she conducts qualitative research at the intersection of education and juvenile justice.
+During her time in the post-bacc program, she has been working in Dr. Schiffman's Leading Exploration and Analysis in the Psychosis Spectrum (LEAPS) lab, and she has been taking courses in Psychosis and Applied Statistics.
+In June 2024, she was awarded an $800 scholarship from the UCI Division of Continuing Education (which will help pay for one of her Fall 2024 courses).
 She plans to apply to PhD programs in clinical and counseling psychology in Fall 2024.

 Charles (Charlie) Skutt